 Our mission is to promote professional leadership and career development training for undergraduates with financial need through internships, mentoring, and education.
 The SAGE Scholars Program is committed to working with academic, business, and outreach partners as well as the broader community

 NERDS (New Experiences for Research & Diversity in Science) is on a mission to promote higher education and career preparation.
 We are made up of talented undergraduate and graduate students in the disciplines of Science, Technology, Engineering, and Mathematics (STEM).
 Our NERDS are housed in several STEM Diversity Research/Resource student-centric programs.
 We have a special emphasis in Pre-PhD, Diversity, Mathematics, Physics, Engineering, Leadership, and Community Service.
 Our student center, located at 230-C Stephens Hall, is a special place at UC Berkeley...for many NERDS it is a home away from home.
 NERDS offer a student-centric environment and a buffet of opportunities including special training (research poster design, machine shop, science writing, etc.) , summer research opportunities, math and physics tutoring, research conference travel, graduate school visits, GRE prep, scholarships, advising, professional development, leadership training, and graduate school and fellowship application assistance.
 NERDS are interested in going to graduate school or the industry.
-The Cal NERDS Program is made up of eight separate programs.
+The Cal NERDS Program is made up of six separate programs.
 All programs are involved in small service projects to give back to the community based on NERDS' interests.
 Examples of past service projects include "power shopping at the Math Mall" workshop for 7th/8th grade girls, YMCA Science Youth Day, Build-a-Bike Child Project, Build-a-Mechanical Hand for Africa project, High School Tours, Community College Tours, Youtube Videos, etc.